OpenRCT2/docs/installing/installing-on-linux-bsd.rst

 Setting an RCT2 path without Zenity or Kdialog
 ----------------------------------------------

 When OpenRCT2 first launches, you will be prompted to select the directory where you installed RCT2.
-This required either Zenity or Kdialog to be installed.
+This requires either Zenity or Kdialog to be installed.

 You can also set the RCT2 path from the command line should you wish::